 The main goal of this type of offer is collecting leads.
 The more information you can gather the more valuable the lead is, but the bare minimum is of course an email address.

-Apart from that, you can ask about age, sex, city, and so on.
+Apart from lead generation, you can ask about age, sex, city, and so on.
 Basically any information that advertisers deem valuable.

-Leadgen sweepstakes typically use SOI or DOI flows, with the first one usually bringing more conversions.
+Leadgen sweepstakes typically use SOI or DOI flows (see the glossary below this article), with the first one usually bringing more conversions.
 This is a good moment to mention the rule of thumb in affiliate marketing:

 “The easier it is to get an offer, the more people will do it”.

-Mobile subscriptions aim to get a user to enroll in monthly paid subscriptions in exchange for, well, anything.
+Mobile subscription offers aim to get a user to enroll in monthly paid subscriptions in exchange for, well, anything.
 Or nothing.

 A daily text message with a joke of the day or a chance to win the new Xbox.
 No matter what’s promised, the goal is to charge users using DCB or CC on a monthly basis.